boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 ## App routes
 ### Login/Logout

 For the `Login` page we need a form that can accept email (for deriving tenant) and product.
 In the demo app, the email and product are hard coded.
-We also change the form action for the `embedded SAML provider` button
+We also change the form action for the `embedded SAML provider` button.

 **login.tsx: https://github.com/boxyhq/jackson-remix-auth/blob/main/app/routes/login.tsx &nbsp;**
 > ```tsx